KaiyiZhao/CZImageEditor/README.md

 # CZImageEditor

-An image editor that can apply preset filters passed to it and customized editings to a binded image.
+CZImageEditor is an instagram-like image editor with clean and intuitive UI.
+It is pure swift and can apply preset filters and customized editings to a binded image.
 Customized editings include rotation, zooming, cropping, brightness, contrast, saturation, warmth, and sharpen.

 ## Features